 Every Green Belt project requires a sponsor whose role is: (1) to help identify in advance an opportunity suitable for a Green Belt project; (2) to help remove roadblocks and support project execution; and (3) to participate in tollgate reviews and sign-off on all tollgates.
 Your direct manager should also provide assurance that he/she understands the demands on your time for and is committed to your success in the program.

-All readings and slides will be available in our online repository, from which you can print a copy for your own use.
+All presentation slides will be available in our online repository, from which you can print a copy for your own use.
 Links to the videos are also provided.

-No. RIT's online repository is cloud-based and Excel is utilized for statistical tools and examples.
-Examples are also illustrated in Minitab if you prefer this statistical package and have a license, but Minitab is NOT required for the Green Belt program.
+No special software is required.
+Excel is utilized for statistical tools and examples, which are also illustrated in Minitab if you prefer this statistical package.
+Minitab is available to students free of charge.